dist-ribut-us/docs/mixnetrouting/readme.md

 techniques and advantages of this approach and will describe two methods, one using an original cipher.

+Demo code is provided for both approaches.
+The demos are presented as unit tests.

 ### Argument

 Most approaches to mixnets use either servers or dedicated routing nodes, which